Australian government crisis deepens after leadership turmoil

 Since the Keating government was ousted in a landslide electoral defeat in 1996, the Labor Party has only continued its evolution into an unalloyed and ruthless representative of the interests of finance capital.

 The result is that the party is deeply despised within the working class, while the once powerful authority of the unions has been shattered.
 Union membership has plunged to just 18 percent of the workforce, and 13 percent of the private sector.
 The Labor Party no longer has any genuine social base.
 In the 1930s, when the population of Australia was around 7 million, Labor could boast 150,000 members.
-In November 2011, with population in excess of 22 million, fewer than 12,000 people cast a ballot for the party’s national presidency.
+In November 2011, with a population in excess of 22 million, fewer than 12,000 people cast a ballot for the party’s national presidency.
 A large proportion of these were elderly retirees.

 Gillard sits atop a hollowed-out apparatus, filled with money grabbing careerists, their families and hangers on, that now confronts an escalating economic crisis and explosive geo-political rivalries throughout the region, particularly between the US and China.